projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-vt-d.rst

    DMA Remapping Diagram

-When the device attempts to access system memory, the DMA remapping hardware intercepts the access, utilizes the EPT table of the domain to determine whether the access is allowed, and translates the DMA address according to the EPT table from guest physical address (GPA) to host physical address (HPA).
+When the device attempts to access system memory, the DMA remapping hardware intercepts the access and utilizes the EPT table of the domain to determine whether the access is allowed.
+It then translates the DMA address according to the EPT table from the guest physical address (GPA) to the host physical address (HPA).

 Domains and Memory Isolation
 ============================

-There are no DMA operations inside the hypervisor, so ACRN doesn't create a domain for the hypervisor.
-No DMA operations from pass-through devices can access the hypervisor memory.
+DMA operations do not exist inside the hypervisor, so ACRN doesn't create a domain for the hypervisor.
+No DMA operations from passthrough devices can access the hypervisor memory.

 ACRN treats each virtual machine (VM) as a separate domain.
-For a VM, there is a EPT table for Normal world, and there may be a EPT table for Secure World.
-Secure world can access Normal World's memory, but Normal world cannot access Secure World's memory.
+For a VM, an EPT table exists for Normal world; an EPT table for Secure world might also exist.
+Secure world can access Normal world's memory, but Normal world cannot access Secure world's memory.

 SOS_VM domain
-   SOS_VM domain is created when the hypervisor creates VM for the Service OS.
+   The SOS_VM domain is created when the hypervisor creates the VM for the Service OS.

-   IOMMU uses the EPT table of Normal world of SOS_VM as the address translation structures for the devices in SOS_VM domain.
-The Normal world's EPT table of SOS_VM doesn't include the memory resource of the hypervisor and Secure worlds if any.
-So the devices in SOS_VM domain can't access the memory belong to hypervisor or secure worlds.
+   IOMMU uses the EPT table of Normal world of SOS_VM as the address translation structures for the devices in the SOS_VM domain.
+The Normal world's EPT table of SOS_VM doesn't include the memory resource of the hypervisor and Secure worlds (if any exists).
+So the devices in SOS_VM domain can't access the memory belonging to the hypervisor or secure worlds.

 Other domains
-   Other VM domains will be created when hypervisor creates User OS.
+   Other VM domains will be created when the hypervisor creates the User OS.
    One domain for each User OS.

-   IOMMU uses the EPT table of Normal world of a VM as the address translation structures for the devices in the domain.
-The Normal world's EPT table of the VM only allows devices to access the memory allocated for Normal world of the VM.
+   IOMMU uses the EPT table of the Normal world of a VM as the address translation structures for the devices in the domain.
+The Normal world's EPT table of the VM only allows devices to access the memory allocated for the Normal world of the VM.

 Page-walk coherency
 ===================

-For the VT-d hardware, which doesn't support page-walk coherency, hypervisor needs to make sure the updates of VT-d tables are synced in
+For the VT-d hardware, which doesn't support page-walk coherency, the hypervisor needs to make sure the updates of VT-d tables are synced in
 memory:

--  Device to Domain Mapping Structures, including Root-entries and Context-entries
+-  Device to Domain Mapping Structures, including Root-entries and Context-entries.

--  EPT table of a VM.
+-  The EPT table of a VM.

-ACRN will flush the related cache line after updates of these structures if the VT-d hardware doesn't support page-walk coherency.
+ACRN flushes the related cache line after these structures are updated if the VT-d hardware doesn't support page-walk coherency.

 Super-page support
 ==================

-ACRN VT-d reuses the EPT table as address a translation table.
-VT-d capability for super-page support should be identical with the usage of EPT table.
+The ACRN VT-d reuses the EPT table as the address translation table.
+VT-d capability or super-page support should be identical with the usage of the EPT table.

 Snoop control
 =============

-If VT-d hardware supports snoop control, it allows VT-d to control to ignore the "no-snoop attribute" in PCI-E transactions.
+If VT-d hardware supports snoop control, iVT-d can control the ability to ignore the "no-snoop attribute" in PCI-E transactions.

-The following table shows the snoop behavior of DMA operation controlled by the combination of:
+The following table shows the snoop behavior of a DMA operation controlled by the following:

 -  Snoop Control capability of VT-d DMAR unit
 -  The setting of SNP filed in leaf PTE